This article explains how to setup your Smoothwall so that you are able to allow the use of Microsoft Office 365 clients.

 - Add mydomain.local to Domain/URL filtering where mydomain.local is your email@example.com.

-- Also add the following categories to Authentication Exceptions:
+Also, ensure that the following categories are added to Authentication Exceptions:

 - Software Updates